Learn-Write-Repeat/Web-Development/wd-cp-1/Ambika WD_Intro_CSS.md

-# CSS:
+# CSS

-:white_square_button: **What is CSS?
+:white_square_button: **What is CSS?**

 CSS stands for Cascading Style Sheets
 CSS describes how HTML elements are to be displayed on screen, paper, or in other media CSS saves a lot of work.
 It can control the layout of multiple web pages all at once External stylesheets are stored in CSS files

-:white_square_button:**Types Of CSS
+:white_square_button:**Types Of CSS**

 1.Inline CSS : Inline CSS is used to style a specific HTML element.
 For this CSS style, you’ll only need to add the style attribute to each HTML tag, without using selectors.
                This CSS type is not really recommended, as each HTML tag needs to be styled individually.
 Managing your website may become too hard if you only use inline CSS.
                However, inline CSS in HTML can be useful in some situations.
 For example, in cases where you don’t have access to CSS files or need to apply styles for a single                element only.
 Let’s take a look at an example.
-Here, we add an inline CSS to the <p> and <h1> tag:
+Here, we add an inline CSS

 **Code**